tvaneerd/isocpp/observer_ptr.md

 Acknowledgement
 ----------

 Thank you Walter for the original proposal.
-Thanks to Ville and others for their encouragement and implementation experience.
+Thanks to Ville, Martin Moene, and others for their encouragement and implementation experience.

 References
 ---------